Configure Authentication Module with Independent Gateway

 For an end-to-end authentication module configuration example, see Example authentication configuration: SAML with external IdP(Link opens in a new window) in the Enterprise Deployment Guide.
 The example describes how to setup and configure SAML with Okta IdP and Mellon authentication module for a Tableau Server on Linux deployment running in AWS.
 Although the example describes the process for Linux, the configuration example is also useful for Tableau Server on Windows.

 The following table describes the various configuration files that you may reference.
 Each file maps to a configuration property that is set onTableau Server.
-You only need to define the properties necessary to formulate your custom authentication configuration.
-Skip any configuration properties that are not needed.

 |gateway.tsig.authn_module_block||Appears at the end of the set of normally loaded Apache httpd modules.
 The intent is that the file includes one or more